younghupark/Penn-Ls/README.md

-# Ls-we-took
+# Penn-Ls
-a platform to let students share and read about Ls
+Turn your Ls into LOLs!
+Drop a pin, drag the pin to a location, type out a L, submit and cry with others :)

 ![Penn-Ls-Preview](https://github.com/younghupark/Penn-Ls/blob/master/penn-ls-preview.png)